The Met Food Pantry

 Once you qualify for the Food Pantry:

-- Non Food Pantry members can “Walk-in” as well and receive food from 12-1pm after completing the intake process.
+- Non Food Pantry members can “Walk-in” and receive food after completing the intake process.

-- If you miss your Saturday appointment, please email firstname.lastname@example.org.
-You may call for a “take home” bag that will be prepared for you while food supplies are available.
-More than two "no-show" Saturdays may result in a recipient being removed from the Food Pantry list.
+- If you cannot come on a Saturday, please email firstname.lastname@example.org or call for a “take home” bag that will be prepared for you while food supplies are available.

 - Participants will receive information regarding services, support and spiritual growth.